 al-Jabhah al-Sha`biyyah li-Tahrir Filastin

-aftermath of the Six Day War.
+founded in the immediate aftermath of the Six Day War.

 PFLP joins the PLO; in 1974 it exits from the